berlinelucien/Hackathon-Platform/frontend/README.md

+2021 Technica Fellowship
+I worked with a group of people to create the hackathon submission page and the gallery details.
+I worked on the front-end stuff.

 # Hackathon-Platform
 The Technica platform is an open-source and easy to use online platform for hackathons to use, built with the COVID-19 pandemic in mind.